 (with Miranda Anderson & Douglas Cairns)

-In press with Edinburgh University Press: Edinburgh, 352 pp.
+in press Edinburgh University Press: Edinburgh, 352 pp.

 An opening essay outlining the theoretical framework along with twelve essays by international specialists in classical antiquity create a period-specific interdisciplinary introduction to distributed cognition and the cognitive humanities.
 This collection explores how cognition is explicitly or implicitly conceived of as distributed across brain, body and world in Greek and Roman technology, science, medicine, material culture, philosophy, and literary studies.